bburns/neomem-web/README.md

 Data can be filtered, grouped, and sorted as required.

 Other views are possible for the same underlying information - chart, map, calendar, kanban, graph.
 Multiple views could be visible at the same time.
-A console view could allow traversal, querying, and manipulation of items in a text console.
+A console view could allow exploration and manipulation of items in a text console.

 All views will be developed as plugins.
 The backend can connect to multiple data sources, which will also be supported with plugins.
+Different overlapping domains can be modelled.
+A plugin ecosystem will allow sharing and development of them all as npm packages.

 ## Goals

 - clutter-free ui that gets out of the way, leaves room for editing
-- document, table, and outline views of same information
-- all views are plugins - document, table, outline, map, calendar, kanban, chart, graph, timeline, console
+- different views of same information - document, table, outline, map, calendar, kanban, chart, graph, timeline, console
+- handle different datasources - neo4j db, xml, filesystem, email, github
+- handle different overlapping domains with simple and extensible datamodels - task management, collection management
+- all views, datasources, and domains are npm packages
 - open source with paid hosting plans
-- plugin ecosystem for views and data sources - free/paid
+- online plugin ecosystem/marketplace for views, datasources, and domains - free/paid

 ## Use Cases